software-students-spring2024/1-specification-exercise-snailmen/README.md

 * As a player, I want to make an account, so I can save my purchases.
 * As a player, I want to change some settings, so I can play according to my preferences.
 * As a player, I want to access the menu from all parts of the app, so I can navigate easily.
+* As a player, I want to add a friend, so I can compare scores with them.
-* As a player, I want to search for a specific friend, so I can find someone easily.
+* As a player, I want to search for users, so that I can add a specific friend easily.

 ## Activity Diagrams